Series Overview

 Production Company and Executive Producers

-The Start-Ups Silicon Valley series is produced by Den of Thieves for Bravo TV.
+Den of Thieves produces the Start-Ups Silicon Valley series for Bravo TV.
 The executive producers are Eric Detwiler, Evan Prager, Jesse Ignjatovic, and Randi Zuckerberg.

 Cast Overview

-Following is a list of the primary cast member names for the show.
+Following is a list of the primary cast members for the show.

 List of Episodes for Start-Ups Silicon Valley

-The Start-Ups Silicon Valley series ran for just one season with a total of eight episodes.
+The Start-Ups Silicon Valley series ran for just one season with eight episodes.
 Bravo canceled the show due to low popularity and lack of viewership.
-Currently, there are no plans to revive it, at least not in the same format and definitely not with the same cast.
+Currently, there are no plans to revive it, at least not in the same format and not with the same cast.
 The following is a list of episode titles for the first season.

 Season 1

-- E1 – Starting Up – In the first episode, Ben and Hermione Way celebrate their new start-up with a toga party.
-David Murray and Sarah Austin get ready and try to figure out how Sara is going to get along with Hermione.
+• E1 – Starting Up – In the first episode, Ben and Hermione Way celebrate their new start-up with a toga party.
+David Murray and Sarah Austin get ready and try to figure out how Sara will get along with Hermione.
 Dwight and Kim skip the party and go elsewhere.
 Ben and Hermione have to pitch their start-up to investors the next morning in hopes of securing funding.

 Watch a brief clip from the show: